skilesare/art_and_democratic_hypercatallaxy/content/the_pattern_language/leg_legacy.md

 ...
 How can the **(CTZ)** leave a legacy after death and ensure the full output of their labor **(FOL)** is left to that legacy?

-**Humans have an inate desire to leave a legacy to their loved ones.
+**Humans have an innate desire to leave a legacy to their loved ones.
 How can we provide for that without centralizing capital.**

-We should provide for the inheritance of prefs, cash, and capital to decendants in a progressive manner.
+We should provide for the inheritance of prefs, cash, and capital to descendants in a progressive manner.

 We want productive citizens to act in their interest and the interest of their families.
 It is a core driver in our capitalism, but we must also provide for the fact that capital tends to concentrate.